trinker/termco/README.md

 obtain while accuracy is not possible to compute without a comparison sample of expertly tagged data.

-We want our model to be giving tags to as much of the text elements as possible.
+We want our model to be assigning tags to as many of the text elements as possible.
 The `coverage` function can provide an understanding of what percent of the data is tagged.
-Out model has relatively low coverage, indicating the regular expression model needs to be improved.
+Our model has relatively low coverage, indicating the regular expression model needs to be improved.

     model %>%
         coverage()

-    ## Coverage:    13.19%
+    ## Coverage:    13.02%
-    ## Coverered:   384
+    ## Coverered:   379
-    ## Not Covered: 2528
+    ## Not Covered: 2533

 Understanding how well our model discriminates is important as well.
 We want the model to cover as close to 100% of the data as possible, but